GSA/modus-operandi/README.md

 > The purpose of Project MyUSA is to reimagine how citizens interact with government through an experience designed around their needs rather than a confusing and fragmented bureaucracy.

 ## Todo
- - Setup views with Rabl
- - Fix queries to be performant
+ - Test coverage!
+ - Caching memcached strategy
  - OAuth provider support
- - memcached support
- - add additional workflows
+ - Create multi-level, process-agnostic model

 ## Contributing